interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/advancedspacecontroller.rst

 on that Host Computer and each Space Controller must have a different Host ID and UUID.

 The PID file is deleted when the Space Controller is cleanly shut down.
-Should the Space Controller crash, the PID file will be left and must be deleted before the pace Controller can be started again.
+Should the Space Controller crash, the PID file will be left and must be deleted before the Space Controller can be started again.

 The `control` Folder